TristanMeinke/codeReview3-PingPong/README.md

 Program implements an integer limit of 10,000, for the purpose of managing array size.
 If the user enters a higher number, they will be prompted for a lower one.

+###Specs

+This Program:

+1. Takes input and creates an array of integer values up to the number entered.
+    Example Input: 5
+    Example Output:[1,2,3,4,5]

+2. Searches through that array, checking if a number is divisible by 3, then replaces those numbers with "Ping...".
+    Example Input: [3]
+    Example Output:[1,2,"ping"]

+3. Searches through the array checking if a number is divisible by 5, then replaces it with "...Pong".
+    Example Input: [5]
+    Example Output:[1,2,3,4"pong"]

+4. Searches through the array checking if a number is divisible by 15, then replaces it with "Ping Pong!".
+    Example Input: [15]
+    Example Output:[1,2,"Ping...", 4, "...Pong!", "Ping...", 7, 8, "Ping...", "...Pong!", 11, "Ping...", 13, 14, "Ping Pong!"]

+5. Prints the results to the page.
+    Example Input:[10]
+    Example Output: [1,2,"Ping...", 4, "...Pong!", "Ping...", 7, 8, "Ping...", "...Pong!"]

 ###Languages and Tools Used

 Back-end logic written in JavaScript, UI logic written with jQuery.
 A basic HTML/CSS page is used for display.